The Ultimate Guide to Headless CMS

 Background

 The idea behind headless CMS is actually nothing new.
-Separating content—or data—and presentation has been developer best practice for decades, ever since Trygve Reenskaug coined the term “model view controller” (MVC) in 1979.
+Separating content (data) and presentation has been developer best practice for decades.
+The Norwegian computer scientist Trygve Reenskaug even coined the term “model view controller” (MVC) in 1979.

 • The client was most commonly a website, retrieving and listing articles